 As an early leader in laser projectors, BenQ engineers realized that paper filters may not provide the dust protection needed over years of use.
 Why?
 When powerful laser beams strike a dust particle, it can vaporize the dust, which over time could create all kinds of problems if it lands in the wrong place.
 Working closely with Texas Instruments, BenQ created a completely sealed engine that cools the projector by moving the heat from critical components using metallurgy instead of air.
 To make sure that they will last, BenQ certifies each projector model using industry standard IP5X testing – just like your Apple Watch – to ensure that dust does not damage the projector over time.
 This means you never have to clean or change a messy filter in your projector.

 Sometimes it can be difficult to find answers to your questions when trying to find the right projector for your business.
 Since most retailers don’t have experts on the floor that can help –where can you turn?
 For customers looking for advice on choosing the right projector for their business, you can talk directly to an experienced BenQ product expert who has access to over 70 different projector models and can guide you to the best one for your application.
 We also can help you find a reseller nearby, or if you want, you can purchase one right on the phone.
-You can reach them at 888-818-5888.
-If you want to email them instead, you can reach them at BenqB2B.BQA@Benq.com.
+Please don't hesitate to contact us if you need any support.

 BenQ DLP Projectors maintain the most vivid, crisp images and boundless picture perfection by eliminating color decay and dust damage.
 As the miraculous micro-mirrors work their magic with minimal heat buildup, the nearly-sealed DLP engine eliminates dust problems and protects the DLP chip and all internal components without messy filters.
 As with all projectors, you'll need to replace the lamp from time to time, but unlike non-DLP projectors which look tired even after lamp replacement, the picture quality of BenQ DLP Projectors will look brand-new.